Ferhatmedtahar/building--api/README.md

 ##### we read our data and parse it and send it

-when the post methods
+when the post methods :body parser ` app.use(express.json());` only we need to understand in the life cycle of req-res and in between we can set however we want from middlewares and the other are depend on the order in the code .

-`we need to use a middleware`
+`we need to use a middleware :function that can modify the incoming data before it reach the server`